puskar789/redis-rate-limiter/README.md

 - Single Redis instance
 - Local Redis server running
 - No distributed cluster considerations
-- No HTTP server — only class + driver usage
+- No HTTP server, only class + driver usage
-- Basic correctness > production optimization
+- Basic correctness is the main focus